 - Choose to see the other person as equal to you.
 Not better or worse, not good or bad, intrinsically as equal to you.

-- Set your stuff aside, open your mind and your heart and be willing to focusing on validating the other person first.
+- Set your stuff aside, open your mind and your heart and be willing to focus on validating the other person first.
 Completely focus your attention on the other person.

 - Ask permission to share your thoughts, feelings, opinions, beliefs, ideas, concerns and fears.
 Never give advice, share an opinion, or tell a story without asking for permission first.
 Here are a few examples of permission questions.
 “Would you be open to some advice on that?”, “Would you be willing to let me share my perspective, even if it’s a little different from yours?”, “Would you be open to hearing about something that happened to me?”
 If they say yes, then go ahead and share.
 If they say no, respect their right to not hear from you at this time.